0.999...: Algebraic arguments

 Simple algebraic illustrations of equality are a subject of pedagogical discussion and critique.
 Byers (2007) discusses the argument that, in elementary school, one is taught that $\frac{1}{3}$ = 0.333..., so, ignoring all essential subtleties, "multiplying" this identity by 3 gives 1 = 0.999....
 He further says that this argument is unconvincing, because of an unresolved ambiguity over the meaning of the equals sign; a student might think, "It surely does not mean that the number 1 is identical to that which is meant by the notation 0.999...."
 Most undergraduate mathematics majors encountered by Byers feel that while 0.999... is "very close" to 1 on the strength of this argument, with some even saying that it is "infinitely close", they are not ready to say that it is equal to 1.
-Richman (1999) discusses how "this argument gets its force from the fact that most people have been indoctrinated to accept the first equation without thinking", but also suggests that the argument may lead skeptics to question this assumption.
+Richman (1999) discusses how "this argument gets its force from the fact that most people have been indoctrinated to accept the first equation [i.e.,that $\frac{1}{3}$ = 0.333...] without thinking", but also suggests that the argument may lead skeptics to question this assumption.

 Byers also presents the following argument.